tektechnologies/Instructor-Prep/201/class-01.md

 - where are the developer tools in Chrome.
 - what is VS code
 - show how to update edit tab size, indentation, and other settings.
+- slow your normal demo down a bit to make sure they students are very aware of the environment for the days lab.

 ### Talk about Extensions